ImageMagick v6 Examples --

 Control point grid in Hugin

-A ready-made example, both with a calibration image and the corresponding Hugin project has been provided in a ZIP file olympus_c2500l.zip.
+A ready-made example, both with a calibration image and the corresponding Hugin project is provided in the ZIP file olympus_c2500l.zip.

 Examples of Lens Correction